 Below you will find some information on places we visited as well as some useful tips.
 I hope you will also be able to see koalas and kangaroos around Melbourne.

 The bes place to see kangaroos in Melbourne

 Are you also a fan of kangas?
 Here is the best and the most unusual place to see kangaroos around Melbourne.

 We got up on an overcast Sunday, thinking what we should do with the day.
 It was cold-ish and I wasn’t too keen on going to the beach.
 So we went on a search for kangaroos.

 We drove to Woodlands Historic Park.
-This turned out to be a double score: the park is not only full of wild kangaroos, but is also a special place to the Aboriginal people, who are owners of that piece of land.
+This turned out to be a double score: the park is not only full of wild kangaroos, but is also a special place for the Aboriginal people, who are owners of that piece of land.

 The entry part of the park is the Aboriginal cemetery, where till this day the native Australians bury their relatives.

 The graves are spread among trees.
 Some don’t have names, but quite a lot not only have written information about the dead (who they were, who was their family, what they liked when they were alive), but also are surrounded by items related to the things they enjoyed doing.
 So, there would be a football, a pot with a plant, a bottle of whiskey, pink ribbons and hair clips.